 “But understand this, that in the last days there will come times of difficulty.
 For people will be lovers of self…” – 2 Timothy 3:1-2

-Make no mistake about it – ths definitely an old concept.
-In fact, pride, selfishness and believing in ourselves instead of God can be traced right back to the Garden of Eden where Eve was tricked by Satan’s lie that she could “be like God” – Genesis 3:5.
+Make no mistake about it – this is definitely an old concept.
+In fact, pride, selfishness, and believing in ourselves instead of God can be traced right back to the Garden of Eden where Eve was tricked by Satan’s lie that she could “be like God” – Genesis 3:5.

-It’s humility that God is looking for; a dying of one’s self every and instead taking up the cross of Christ.
+It’s humility that God is looking for; death of one’s self, and willfully, spiritually taking up the cross of Christ.
 Jesus said, “take up your cross and follow Me” – Matthew 16:24.

 “What does the LORD require of you?
 To act justly and to love mercy and to walk humbly with your God” – Micah 6:8

 “All of you, clothe yourselves with humility toward one another, because, God opposes the proud but gives grace to the humble” – 1 Peter 5:5